-- 7. Power Levers LIFT AND SELECT GROUND FINE - 8.
-Brakes AS REQUIRED
+7. Power Levers - LIFT AND SELECT GROUND FINE

+Brakes - AS REQUIRED

-An overweight landing is defined as any landing made when the airplane gross weight is greater than 13,500 pounds, which is the maximum landing weight limitation.
-When the airplane is landed at a gross weight above 13,500 pounds the pilot should request that an inspection in accordance with the King Air 200 Series Maintenance Manual Section 5-50-00, Inspection After Hard Landing be performed before the next flight.
+An overweight landing is defined as any landing made when the airplane gross weight is greater than 12,500 pounds, which is the maximum landing weight limitation (except for an airplane equipped with Beechcraft Hi-Flotation landing gear).
+When the airplane is landed at a gross weight above 12,500 pounds (except for an airplane equipped with Beechcraft Hi-Flotation landing gear) the pilot should request that an inspection in accordance with the King Air 200 Series Maintenance Manual Section 5-50-00 Inspection After Hard Landing be performed before the next flight.
+Also, an overweight landing where the touchdown sink rate is nominal will not result in damage to the landing gear or airframe structure